-Alentejo is famous worldwide as a wine-producing region, but few actually know or have visited Alentejo, besides maybe going on a day trip from Lisbon to Évora.
+Alentejo is famous worldwide as a wine-producing region.
+Still, few actually know or have visited Alentejo, besides maybe going on a day trip from Lisbon to Évora.
 Unfortunately, I’m included in that lot.
-It’s not that I don’t want to visit but I have no idea where to start, and to be honest, information on the region is not centralized.
+It’s not that I don’t want to visit, but I have no idea where to start, and to be honest, information on the region is not centralized.

 Through the website, you’ll be able to book accommodation, restaurants, and experiences in Alentejo while supporting local businesses.